ColinZhusz/Make_Aus_Green_Again/README.md

 # Make Australia Green Again
 Monash University IE Project

+## Brief Introduction on the Project Team
 We are team Social Warriors!
 A group enthusiastic environmentalists with a vision to create a greener environment for our future generations.
 Our project is aboutresearching, designing and building an interactive way to classify waste correctly with a little magic of Machine Learning.

 ## Team Name:
 Social Warriors